JeremyKilbride/Anytime_Dstar/README.md

 install with `sudo apt install make cmake gcc`
 ## Building
-To build our code do the following: ...
+To build our code do the following:

+### Windows
+All you need to do to build is open the developer command prompt and navigate to the top directory for this project.
+Then just enter the command `build.bat`.
+### Linux
+In the terminal, navigate to the top directory for this project and build with `./build.sh`.

 ##
 Maps generated using code from this repo https://github.com/dcaffo98/path-planning-cnn